 Car Throttle was started in 2009 after founder Adnan Ebrahim (then an economics student at London University) realised there was no online platform for people like him: young, millennial car enthusiasts.
 Dubbed ‘Buzzfeed for cars’, the site quickly evolved into a vibrant community serving millions of users – called CTzens – who follow the brand on apps and social media.
 It now claims 14m followers and its videos have been viewed 2.5bn times on YouTube.
 WTF1 has an audience of over 1m followers including F1 drivers and fans.

 Ebrahim’s social journalism model gets 99% of its content from users and only 1% from its internal editorial team.
 He’s been quoted as describing Car Throttle as “Top Gear for the Facebook generation” which might just rile the former Top Gear presenters who launched DriveTribe.

-Terms of the deal were not disclosed but Car Throttle’s UK and European funders (including Passion Capital, Vitruvian, and Redalpine) invested some £1.5m in the business during 2013-15.
+Car Throttle’s UK and European funders (including Passion Capital, Vitruvian, and Redalpine) had invested some £1.5m in the business during 2013-15.
 It had an estimated £3m revenue last year and is said to be profitable.
 It makes money from branded content, video, ads – and e-commerce.